Buy-to-Let Mortgages Explained

 This is an impossible question to answer without taking a full picture of your needs and circumstances into account.
 It isn’t something you can find a simple answer to online.
 Major financial or investment decisions should not be made after a quick Google search.
 They should be made after taking professional advice from the right expert.

-We can introduce you to a buy-to-let specialist who can go through all of your property investment options with you.
-If it’s general investment advice you need, we can match you with an independent final advisor through our sister website, Online Money Advisor.
+We can introduce you to a buy-to-let specialist who can discuss all of your property investment options with you.
+If you need general investment advice, we can match you with an independent final advisor through our sister website, Online Money Advisor.

 No. These measures were phased out.
 Beginning with the 2017/18 tax year, the government began winding down the amount of buy-to-let mortgage interest tax relief that can be deducted from landlords’ income.

 Not always.
-Some residential mortgage lenders will grant you permission to sub-let all or part of your home for a certain period of time, but it’s vitally important that you seek their permission before going ahead with this.
+Some residential mortgage lenders will permit you to sub-let all or part of your home for a certain period, but it’s vitally important that you seek their permission before going ahead with this.

-It’s also possible to allow buy-to-let tenants to sub-let to ensure there’s rental income coming in during void periods.
+It’s also possible to allow buy-to-let tenants to sublet to ensure rental income comes in during void periods.
 Again, make sure you run this past your mortgage provider and get their approval.

 Mortgages that allow sub-letting sometimes come with higher rates of interest due to the higher level of risk involved.